If there is one time of year Europe does best, it has to be Christmas.

 Glistening lights and Christmas carols, frosted glass and crackling fire places.
 With so many towns and cities to explore and endless steaming mugs of mulled wine on offer, where are the best places to go to experience a wonderfully festive Christmas?

-After spending a couple of years in a tropical climate, last year I was beyond excited to have a cold, wintery christmas again.
-The type of christmas that involves wooly hats and snowball fights, rosy cheeks and christmas songs.
-As much as I loved the sunshine drenched barbecue Christmas' of New Zealand, it never really felt like christmas to me.
+After spending a couple of years in a tropical climate, last year I was beyond excited to have a cold, wintry Christmas again.
+The type of Christmas that involves woolly hats and snowball fights, rosy cheeks and Christmas songs.
+As much as I loved the sunshine drenched barbecue Christmas' of New Zealand, it never really felt like Christmas to me.

 Dresden, a beautiful German city almost completely destroyed during WW2, is home to my favourite christmas market in all of Europe.
 The city itself is steeped in history and the christmas markets are numerous.
 This city has 11 separate Christmas markets!
 Stalls range from homemade crafts to succulent bratwursts, steaming mulled wine and the best pretzels you have ever tasted.

 With Vienna's Townhall providing the most spectacular backdrop, Vienna's markets are one of the most impressive in Europe.
 It even has it's own ice skating rink!
 You can explore the Belvedere Palace by day, then wrap up and wander through the capitals Christmas markets by night.

 With an in ice rink surrounded by stalls and a colourful ferris wheel there's lots to see in Oslo.
 Stalls sell traditional Norwegian snacks, along with cosy handmade winter clothes and you can try some locally farmed reindeer.
 With the promise of snow in Scandinavia, Olso's market has a magical feel to it.